 Chronic Wasting Disease

-The Michigan Department of Natural Resources (DNR) first identified Chronic Wasting Disease (CWD) in the state's free-ranging deer herd in spring 2015.
+The MDNR first identified Chronic Wasting Disease (CWD) in the state's free-ranging deer herd in spring 2015.
 Since the initial infected deer was found, 123 more CWD-positive deer have been discovered (as of September 2019).
 Several of these infected deer have been found locally in Ingham and Clinton Counties.
 The DNR asks for the public's help in reporting deer that are unusually thin and/or exhibiting unusual behavior (i.e. acting tame around humans).
-To report a suspicious-looking deer, call 1-800-292-7800 or report the deer online.
-Please also report all deer-vehicle collisions to local police departments or DNR check stations so the deer carcass can be tested for CWD by the DNR.
+To report a sick deer, call 1-800-292-7800 or report the deer online.
+Please also report all deer-vehicle collisions to local police departments.